spletcher1/ImageJ/README.md

 #### **CaMPARI ROI Analysis Script**
 ##### Usage
+1. Ensure that the measure results will save the filename and stack position.
+Do this by selecting the *Analyze>Set Measurements* menu item and ensuring that the checkboxes associated with "Display label" and "Stack popsition" are checked.
 1. Open the images that you would like to analyze in ImageJ by highlighting them in windows explorer and dragging the files onto the ImageJ application.
 This script will work for single images as well as for files with multiple slices/channels.
     1. For CaMPARI analysis, you would focus on the files in the "*Projections*" directory to analyze both green and red channels simultaneously.
 2. Click on the *PletcherLab>Measure On Mouse Click* menu item.